-The process of setting up an Australian startup opens great new opportunities.
+The process of setting up an Australian company opens great new opportunities.
 There is a lot of great support from the government & the community.
-Here’s a list of factors you should consider when setting up an Australian company.
+Here’s a list of factors you should consider to setup an Australian company.

 Setting up a Subsidiary Company